 - 2 No appeal may be entered against marks allocated for a particular task or piece of work, unless on grounds stated above. - 3 A student who wishes to appeal must do so in writing.
 The appeal must be submitted through the Deputy Principal and should be completed by mid-November of the HSC year.
 Details of methods of appeal are available from the Principal. - 4 An appeal panel will be formed as required at the time of appeal.
-The panel will consist of any three of the following personnel:
+The panel will consist of the following three personnel:

-Principal; Deputy Principal; The Head Teacher of another faculty, and the Head Teacher of that faculty.
+Principal, Deputy Principal, and Head Teacher